mclevey/CV/cv_mclevey.md

 \ind March 2, 2016 "Network Structure and the 'Chain of Trust' in Linux Development: Lessons for Working with Data Scraped from the Web."
 Guest lecture in Research Methods class in Sociology, Wilfrid Laurier University

-\ind May 2017, Panelist on "SSHRC's New Data Management Policies: What Do They Mean for your Knowledge Making Practices?" at the 2017 Canadian Sociological Association meetings, Ryerson University.
+\ind May 2017, Panelist on "SSHRC's new data management policies: what do they mean for your knowledge making practices?" at the 2017 Canadian Sociological Association meetings, Ryerson University.

 \ind Oct 28, 2016, "Open Science and the Uncertain Future of University-Industry Partnerships in Biomedical Research and Development."
 Environment Seminar Series: Open Data, Open Science.
 Faculty of Environment, University of Waterloo.

-\ind March 2, 2016 "Network Structure and the 'Chain of Trust' in Linux Development: Lessons for Working with Data Scraped from the Web."
-Guest lecture in Research Methods class in Sociology, Wilfrid Laurier University

 \ind Dec 2, 2014 "Collaborating On-Line: An Analysis of Communication Networks for Linux Kernel Developers."
-[Waterloo Institute for Complexity and Innovation](http://wici.ca/) Speaker Series, University of Waterloo
+[Waterloo Institute for Complexity and Innovation](http://wici.ca/) Speaker Series, University of Waterloo.

-\ind Sept 20, 2013 "Think Tanks, Funding, and Politics of Policy Knowledge," Knowledge Integration Seminar Series, Faculty of Environment, University of Waterloo
+\ind Sept 20, 2013 "Think Tanks, Funding, and Politics of Policy Knowledge," Knowledge Integration Seminar Series, Faculty of Environment, University of Waterloo.

-## Teaching
+## Invited Teaching Talks

 \ind March 1, 2016 John McLevey and Patrick Famaran (UG student), "Using Technology to Facilitate Collaboration," Centre for Teaching Excellence Educational Technology Week.